ArseniBarsegyan/TestDoc/README.md

 project use T4 templates.
 This template create XML-resource files on Android C# classes on iOS from shared code.

 **AssigmentManager.Fake** included in **AssigmentManagerMobile.Core** only for DEBUGMOCK or UITESTS configurations.

+## Running tests
+To run UI tests first install app on device with configuration **UITESTS**.
+On iOS, replace device id with your simulator id at AppInitializer.cs